A fishing trip for the ages

 Our bucket list for Richard (“Pops”)

 To piggyback on the fishing trip, we have talked about other outings we will have with my father to continue living in the moment.
 To celebrate his birthday, we will take him to one of his favorite restaurants, and soon we will take him to the mountains to sightsee at the place where he lived for over 20 years.
-It’s important for Glen, my family and I to live in the moment with our father and create these memories, even if they are short lived.
+It’s important for us to live in the moment with our father and create these memories, even if they are short lived.
 We are trying to give back to him in a small way after he has done so much for us throughout our lives.
-Glen and I have already discussed planning another fishing trip.
+My brother, sister and I have already discussed planning additional trips.

 How are you living in the moment?

 During these times, where we have been separated from our friends and family for an extended period of time and continue to use precautions when congregating, it’s more important than ever to find opportunities to celebrate with those you love.
 Life is short.
 Take time to create new memories with those close to you.
 Slow down and live in the moment.
 You won’t regret it!